San Ysidro McDonald's massacre: Police intervention

 Several survivors later reported observing Huberty walk toward the service counter and adjust a portable radio, possibly to search for news reports of his shooting spree, before selecting a music station and further shooting individuals as he danced to the music.
 Shortly thereafter, Huberty searched the kitchen area, discovering six employees and shouting: "Oh, there's more.
-You're trying to hide from me!"
+You're trying to hide from me you bastards!"
 In response, one of the female employees screamed in Spanish, "Don't kill me!
 Don't kill me!" before Huberty opened fire, killing 21-year-old Paulina López, 19-year-old Elsa Borboa-Fierro, and 18-year-old Margarita Padilla, and critically wounding 17-year-old Albert Leos.
 Immediately before Huberty had begun shooting, Padilla grabbed the hand of her friend and colleague, 17-year-old Wendy Flanagan, before the two began to run.
 Padilla was then fatally shot; Flanagan, four other employees and a female customer and her infant hid inside a basement utility room.
 They were later joined by Leos, who had crawled to the utility room after being shot five times.

 When a fire truck drove within range, Huberty opened fire and repeatedly pierced the vehicle with bullets, slightly wounding one occupant.
-Hearing a wounded teenager, 19-year-old Jose Pérez, moaning, Huberty shot him in the head; the boy slumped dead in the booth.
+Hearing a wounded teenager, 19-year-old Jose Pérez, moaning, Huberty shot him in the head; the youth slumped dead beside the booth he had been seated at.
 Pérez died alongside his friend and neighbor, 22-year-old Gloria González, and a young woman named Michelle Carncross.
 At one point, Aurora Peña, who had lain wounded beside her dead aunt, baby cousin and two friends, noted a lull in the firing.
 Opening her eyes, she saw Huberty nearby, staring in her direction.
 He swore and threw a bag of french fries at Peña, then retrieved his shotgun and shot the child in the arm, neck, and jaw.
 Aurora Peña survived, although she would remain hospitalized longer than any other survivor.